 Anybody notice how many "reinvented fairy tales" there are flooding theaters and bookstores lately?
 I mean I just happened to be driving along and I saw two billboards on opposite sides of the street for two different Snow White movies.
 Ever read The Hours?
 Michael Cunningham won a Pulitzer prize for it.
 It's just Mrs. Dalloway.

 You will bring yourself, your energy, your anxieties, your passions, your insights, your skill (or lack of), and your mojo to anything you steal, so it will become yours.
-Of COURSE you don't want to steal in a way that you pass off someone else's work as your own, but you also don't want to sit paralyzed trying to think of something no one has ever done before because you won't.
+Of COURSE you don't want to steal in a way that you pass off someone else's work as your own, and of course you don't want to exploit the traditions of a culture that has spent hundreds of years on the shit end of colonialism without paying proper tribute (possibly monetary tribute) to your influences, but you also don't want to sit paralyzed trying to think of something no one has ever done before because you won't.

 So just give up and steal.
 Join the Dark Side.
 It is your destiny.
 (No, seriously, it's actually your destiny.)
 Find something worth stealing and steal it.
 Make it your own.
 Write.
 See what happens.
 And you probably will realize that in a very short amount of time you are writing MUCH better and generating all those original ideas you wanted to be generating in the first place.

 Just...you know...not Star Wars.
 Fucking steal something besides Star Wars.

 5 Write At the Same Time Every Day